ja2-stracciatella/ja2-stracciatella.github.io/how-to-run.md

 choices and much more — **at your own peril**!
 You can copy them to your user directory the same way as `game.json`.
 This also applies to installing 3rd-party mods.

+If you're using the AppImage version and want to modify any of the json files, create `~/.ja2/data` and copy them inside.
+They will have precedence over the files supplied by us.

 To use one of the [bundled or external mods](features.md#bundled-optional-mini-mods), enable them in the launcher or pass the following flag when running JA2S:
 ```